DeltaEngine/bitcore-wallet-service-colx/installation.md

-The following document is a step-by-step guide to run BWS.
+The following document is a step-by-step guide to run bitcore-wallet-service-colx (BWS).

 ### Prerequisites
 Ensure MongoDB (2.6+) is installed and running.
 This document assumes that mongod is running at the default port 27017.